neverset123/neverset123.github.io/_projects/RealEstateGPT.md

     <div class="column is-four-fifths">
         <h2>Key Ideas</h2>
         <div class="content has-text-justified">
-<p>The key idea behind a RealEstateGPT is to leverage advanced language models to assist in various aspects of the real estate industry.
+<p>The key idea behind a RealEstateGPT is to leverage advanced LLMs to assist in various aspects of the real estate industry.
 This AI-powered tool could provide valuable insights, streamline processes, and enhance decision-making for real estate professionals, investors, and buyers.
 The core functionalities and benefits are:</p>

 <p>1.
 Market Analysis and Insights</p>
 <p>Trend Analysis: Identify and analyze market trends based on vast amounts of data from multiple sources, including historical prices, sales data, and economic indicators.</p>